nodys/spreadstream/docs/README.md

 - `--csv-newline`
    Csv new line character
    Default to auto-detect and `\n`
+- `--read-headers` (default: true)
+  The first chunk in the input feed should be used as headers (prefix with `--no-` to disable) If false:
+  - When reading from json, this option has no effect.
+  - When reading from csv, the first line is not interpreted as headers (and default headers are generated)
+  - When reading from spreadsheet, the first line is not interpreted as headers (and default headers are generated)
+- `--write-headers` (default: true)
+  The first chunk in the output feed should include headers If false:
+  - When writing to json, this option has no effect.
+  - When writing to csv the headers are omitted
+  - When writing to spreadsheet the headers are omitted
+- `--noheaders` (default: false)
+  Alias for `--no-read-headers` and `--no-write-headers`
 - `--json`
    Use [new line delimited json](http://ndjson.org/) parser and writer instead of csv as input and output.
 - `--input`